Organise your Christmas music.

 The Day in Detail:

 Mrs. C says: Music plays such an important part at Christmas, probably more than at any other time of the year.
 It’s evocative and essential.
 Make a note of Christmas songs missing from your collection and stream or download them.
 Select some of your favourite non-Christmas party music.
-Make Christmas playlists for Christmas carols; Christmas party; Christmas dinner party; Decorating the tree; Christmas classical; Christmas favourites and New Year’s Eve.
+Create Christmas playlists for Christmas carols; Christmas party; Christmas dinner party; Decorating the tree; Christmas classical; Christmas favourites and New Year’s Eve.
 We have some suggestions on our Playlist Tips page.

 Ed Elf: I don’t know about you Mrs. C, but I already feel like rockin’ around the Christmas tree.